m-delem/aphantasia_project/aphantasia_project.md

 <!-- Sema

 L’expérience a été développée à l’aide d’OpenSesame puis a été présentée en ligne sur un serveur JATOS (Lange et al, 2015).

+Dawes 2022
+Questionnaires were administered online using the Qualtrics research platform, and presented to each participant in random order.
+All participants completed a total of 206 questions in eight questionnaires.
+These questionnaires assessed self-reported multi-sensory imagery, episodic memory and future prospection, spatial abilities, mind-wandering and dreaming propensity, and response to stressful life events, as detailed below.

+Palermo 2022
+The protocol was performed online on the Qualtrics platform, and it included three sections: demographic and general health information, imagery assessment, and other cognitive skills assessment.
+Since we were interested in providing some preliminary information on the prevalence of aphantasia in the Italian context, we did not approach online groups of people with aphantasia as in some previous studies (e.g., Dawes et al., 2020), but we recruitedparticipants from the general community through advertisements on social media and university web pages.
+Data were collected from April 2020 to May 2021.
 -->

 ### Procédure expérimentale
 <!-- Sema